plgd-dev/doc/content/en/architecture/component-overview.md

 - Amazon Kinesis

 {{% note %}}
-Currently supported and preffered solution is MongoDB.
+Currently, supported and preferred solution is MongoDB.
 Read further to know more about the database scheme and how we are Event Sourcing!
 {{% /note %}}

 ### MongoDB